December 12, 2013

 Sheraton Imperial Hotel and Convention Center | Durham, North Carolina

-A conference for physicians, nurses, veterinarians, veterinary technicians, public health professionals, environmental health specialists, agriculture professionals, wildlife professionals, and federal, military, state and local disaster responders.
+A conference for physicians, nurses, veterinarians, veterinary technicians, public health professionals, environmental health specialists, agriculture professionals, wildlife professionals, and federal, military, state and local government partners.

-The North Carolina Department of Health and Human Services and the North Carolina Department of Agriculture and Consumer Services continue to host the One Medicine Symposium to educate and provide attendees with take-home tools that will improve and enhance preparedness for a natural or man-made disaster or infectious disease outbreak.
+The North Carolina Department of Health and Human Services and the North Carolina Department of Agriculture and Consumer Services host the One Medicine Symposium to educate and provide attendees with information and take-home tools that will improve collaboration across professional disciplines and enhance preparedness for natural and man-made disasters or infectious disease outbreaks.

-Prerequisities: Familiarity with current antimicrobial drug use within the scope of participants professional practices (human & animal).
+Prerequisites: Familiarity with current pesticide use within the scope of participants professional practices.
 No special materials are required for this live single session program.

-- Identify the current status and use of antimicrobials as it relates to my own profession and the environment as a whole.
+- Describe the history, regulation, and current status of pesticide use as it relates to people, animals, agriculture, and the environment.

 - Describe the intended and unintended effects of pesticides on humans, animals, and the environment.

 - Discuss how the “One Medicine” concept of close cooperation between the human, animal, and environmental health disciplines relates to the uses and effects of pesticides.